canberksahin/canberksahin/README.md

 Software and DevOps Developer at  <a href="https://gazi.edu.tr" target="_blank" >Gazi University</a>, Turkey.
-Also, pursuing Master's Degree at  <a href="https://www.metu.edu.tr/tr" target="_blank" >Middle East Technical University</a> in Software Engineering.
+Master's Degree at  <a href="https://www.metu.edu.tr/tr" target="_blank" >Middle East Technical University</a> in Software Engineering.

 <h3>💼 Projects that I'm currently working on:</h3>
 <details>